 The cost of living is high in Singapore.
-There are times where we inevitably run into money problems and need cash to tide over difficult periods.
+There are times when we inevitably run into money problems and need cash to tide over difficult periods.
 For some, it could be money needed to last until their next payday, more money for their wedding, home renovation, or for a financial emergency.
 According to the Credit Bureau Singapore (CBS), it has become routine for Singaporeans to take on multiple loans.

 There are a few ways you can borrow money.
-Getting a personal loan from banks is one of the more conventional options.
+Getting a personal loan from bank is one of the more conventional options.
 Banks in Singapore take days to process your loan application as they have many administrative processes.
 In unfortunate situations, your loan application might even get rejected because of your income level or because of your credit score!

 An alternative to dealing with your financial emergency and problem might be applying for a loan with a licensed money lender in Singapore.
 We share more about them in this article.

 What Is A Licensed Money Lender In Singapore?

 Most Singaporeans might have heard about licensed money lenders.
 Are they loan sharks?
 Are they legal?

 Well, licensed money lenders in Singapore have to pass through stringent checks by the Ministry of Law and have a huge paid-up capital.
 They provide another option for Singaporeans and foreigners who need money urgently, often offering greater flexibility, and faster processing time.

 Applying For A Loan In Singapore From A Licensed Money Lender In Singapore

 How Much Can I Borrow From A Money Lender?